Art, Theory, and Practice of 21st Century

 Please e-mail Your Submissions to: cmpproposal@gmail.com

 Tariq was born in Barabanki and brought up in Lucknow.
-A mufassil boy who in the beginning only had a bunch of uncertain dreams, a blurred vision of life with an unending learning attitude.
+A mufassil boy who had a bunch of uncertain dreams, blurred vision of life with an unending learning attitude.
 He was primarily educated at Lucknow University and studied English language and literature, Urdu Humanities, and Modern Indian History.
-Tariq qualified UGC-NET in English and was awarded the Degree of PhD in English by Lucknow University in 2017.
+Tariq qualified for UGC-NET and wrote his doctoral dissertation on Paul Ricoeur’s Hermeneutics of Suspicion in English and he was awarded the Degree of Ph.D. in English by Lucknow University.
 The subject of his doctoral thesis was “Metaphor, Time and Narrative: Paul Ricoeur’s Philosophy of Language and Literary Hermeneutics.”
 It was a philosophical inquiry about the nature of language and the development of religious hermeneutics to literary studies.
 It showed the way how a purely religious discipline legitimately came to be associated with literary hermeneutics.
 The thesis was broadly oriented towards Paul Ricoeur’s hermeneutics of suspicion.
+He teaches English, language, literature, criticism, and Contemporary Literary Theories.
+Tariq has garnered recognition as a distinguished author, having contributed significantly to the literary landscape.
+Among his notable publications are:

 A significant feature of his personality is his deep interest in academic leadership, the future of academic institutions, and the fresh avenues, both in creative writing and critical thinking i. e. modern English and Urdu poetry.
-Tariq writes in both languages, Urdu and English.
+Tariq writes in both the languages, Urdu and English.
+His area of specialization is in the Philosophy of Language, Existentialism, and Literary Hermeneutics.
 Tariq is an inquisitive and avid reader.
 His main aim is to help people discover new meaning in their lives and work, and at a systems level, connect to the deeper meaning in organizations, communities, and societies for the larger scheme of things for positive change.
-His area of specialization lies in the Philosophy of Language, Existentialism and Literary Hermeneutics, Translation Studies, ELT, Contemporary Literary Theories, and Criticism.
-At Present, he is engaged with four literary works: Women’s Emancipation in India: Myth or Reality and The Poetic Gesture of Feminine Perspective: A Comparative Approach to the Contemporary Indo-Pak Urdu Poetry.
+As a dedicated educator and mentor, he has inspired countless students and professionals to pursue their passions and achieve their full potential.

 Eram Fatima

-Note: If there are any corrections or any suggestions you wish to correct and convey, please do not hesitate to email, WhatsApp, contact, or call.
+Note: If there are any corrections or any suggestions you wish to correct or convey, please do not hesitate to email, WhatsApp, contact, or call.
 Thanking you in anticipation….!